-- 2 The provisions of paragraph 1 shall apply: - from the date referred to in Article 10 for new service stations; - b three years from the date referred to in Article 10: - for existing service stations with a throughput greater than 1 000 m3/year, - for existing service stations, regardless of their throughput, which are located under permanent living quarters or working areas; - c six years from the date referred to in Article 10 for existing service stations with a throughput greater than 500 m3/year; - d nine years from the date referred to in Article 10 for all other existing service stations. - By way of derogation, paragraphs 1 and 2 shall not apply to service stations with a throughput of less than 100 m3/year. - For service stations with an annual throughput of less than 500 m3/year, Member States may grant a derogation from the requirements of paragraph 1 where the service station is located in a geographical area or on a site where vapour emissions are unlikely to contribute significantly to environmental or health problems.
+- 2. The provisions of paragraph 1 shall apply: - (a) from the date referred to in Article 10 for new service stations; - (b) three years from the date referred to in Article 10: - for existing service stations with a throughput greater than 1 000 m3/year, - for existing service stations, regardless of their throughput, which are located under permanent living quarters or working areas; - (c) six years from the date referred to in Article 10 for existing service stations with a throughput greater than 500 m3/year; - (d) nine years from the date referred to in Article 10 for all other existing service stations. - 3.
+By way of derogation, paragraphs 1 and 2 shall not apply to service stations with a throughput of less than 100 m3/year. - 4.
+For service stations with an annual throughput of less than 500 m3/year, Member States may grant a derogation from the requirements of paragraph 1 where the service station is located in a geographical area or on a site where vapour emissions are unlikely to contribute significantly to environmental or health problems.

-[F2]Member States shall inform the Commission of the details of the areas within which they intend to grant such derogation and subsequently of any changes to such areas.]
+Member States shall inform the Commission of the details of the areas within which they intend to grant such derogation in the framework of the reporting arrangements referred to in Article 9 and subsequently of any changes to such areas.

-- 5 The Kingdom of the Netherlands may grant a derogation from the timetable set down in paragraph 2, subject to the following conditions: - the measures required by this Article are implemented as part of a broader, existing national programme for service stations which simultaneously addresses various environmental problems, such as water pollution, air pollution, ground pollution and waste pollution and the implementation of which is tightly scheduled,

-- the timetable may only be varied by a maximum of two years, all programmes being completed within the time limit set out in paragraph 2 (d), - the Commission shall be notified of the decision to diverge from the timetable set down in paragraph 2, including full information on the scope and deadline of the derogation. - The Kingdom of Spain and the Portuguese Republic may grant a derogation of one year from the time limit set down in paragraph 2 (b).
+- 5. The Kingdom of the Netherlands may grant a derogation from the timetable set down in paragraph 2, subject to the following conditions: - the measures required by this Article are implemented as part of a broader, existing national programme for service stations which simultaneously addresses various environmental problems, such as water pollution, air pollution, ground pollution and waste pollution and the implementation of which is tightly scheduled, - the timetable may only be varied by a maximum of two years, all programmes being completed within the time limit set out in paragraph 2 (d), - the Commission shall be notified of the decision to diverge from the timetable set down in paragraph 2, including full information on the scope and deadline of the derogation. - 6.
+The Kingdom of Spain and the Portuguese Republic may grant a derogation of one year from the time limit set down in paragraph 2 (b).